John of Gorze: Mission to Al-Andalus

-In 953, he was sent as ambassador for Emperor Otto I to the Caliph Abd-ar-Rahman III of Córdoba for three years.
-John had travelled by way of Langres, Dijon, Lyon, Avignon, and Barcelona (Parisse, La vie de Jean, 17).
+In 953, he was sent as ambassador for King Otto I to the Caliph Abd-ar-Rahman III of Córdoba for three years.
+John had travelled by way of Langres, Dijon, Lyon, Avignon, and Barcelona.
 From Barcelona, he had proceeded to Tortosa, then Zaragoza, and finally Córdoba.
 The purpose of this mission was to stop the attacks made by Andalusian adventurers from their base at Fraxinet.
 John of Gorze arrived in 953-954 with his companions at Córdoba with a letter from Otto as well as valuable gifts.
 John lived in a palace close to the caliphal palace in Córdoba.

 The caliph's ambassador, Hasdai ibn Shaprut, met with this embassy.
 The caliph, fearing that the letter of the German emperor might contain matter derogatory to Islam, commissioned Hasdai to open the negotiations with the envoys.
 Hasdai, who soon perceived that the letter could not be delivered to the caliph in its present form, persuaded the envoys to send for another letter which should contain no objectionable matter.
-John of Gorze said that he had "never seen a man of such subtle intellect as the Jew Hasdeu" ("Vita Johannis Gorziensis," ch. cxxi., in G. H. Pertz, Monumenta Germaniæ, iv.
-371).
-An English translation of his account is published as ‘Niceties of diplomacy (953-56)', in Christians and Moors in Spain, trans. and ed.
+John of Gorze said that he had "never seen a man of such subtle intellect as the Jew Hasdeu" An English translation of his account is published as ‘Niceties of diplomacy (953-56)', in Christians and Moors in Spain, trans. and ed.
 Colin Smith, Warminster, 1988, vol. I, pp. 62–75.

 Later life

 He became abbot of Gorze Abbey in 960 upon the death of Einald of Toul.
-He died March 7, 974 of natural causes.
+He died on 7 March 974 of natural causes.

-His feast day is February 27.
+His feast day is 27 February.
 John (Jean), abbot of St. Arnulph (Saint-Arnoul) at Metz, wrote a life of Gorze.